GerardRyan1989/FexcoTechnicalProject/README.md

 # FexcoTechnicalProject
-Fexco Technical Task
+Fexco Technical Task.

-this is the solution to a technical task under taken for Fexco
+This is the solution to a technical task under taken for Fexco.